 Double Click on the “untitled” tab name and enter “GOES 4-panel” in the entry box and click OK to change the tab name.

-Go to the Data Sources tab of the Data Explorer, and using the Satellite -> Imagery chooser with adde.ssec.wisc.edu/RTIMAGES, select the GOES-East 0.63 μm Visible Image Type.
-In the Relative tab, select the 5 most recent images.
+Go to the Data Sources tab of the Data Explorer, and using the Satellite -> Imagery chooser with lead.unidata.ucar.edu/RTGOESR, select the CONUS – GOES-16 CONUS all bands Image Type.
+In the Absolute tab, use Shift+Left-Click to select the 5 last times in the list.

 Click Add Source to show the Field Selector.

-Select 0.63 um VIS Cloud and Surface Features -> Brightness.
+Select 0.47 um VIS aerosol-over-land -> Brightness.

 In the lower right corner of the Field Selector, open the Advanced tab.
-Change the Image size to 900 X 1800 and the Magnification to 1 X 1, and create the display.
+Ensure that the full domain is displayed at the native resolution of the data by clicking the four green arrow button () next to Image Size and click Create Display.
 Dependent on the memory allocated to McIDAS-V, a warning message may pop up about the amount of data you will be loading; click OK.

 Click on the top right panel to make it the active tab.
-Repeat step 18 using GOES-East 3.9 µm in the top right panel, GOES-East 10.7 µm in the bottom left panel, and GOES-East 13.3 µm in the bottom right panel.
+Repeat step 17g and 17h displaying 3.89 µm in the top right panel, 10.3 µm in the bottom left panel, and 13.3 µm in the bottom right panel.

 Because the four tabs all have shared views, using the animation controls and zooming and panning in one panel will make the corresponding changes in the other panels.
 Observe that this is the case, and then turn off the share views option in one of the panels.